Recognition for Student Donors: Red Cord Program

 We currently conduct blood drives with 40 high schools all across Northeast Tennessee and Southwest Virginia.

 High school students that are 17 years old or older and meet our eligibility requirements can donate blood at any Marsh blood center or blood drive.
-If you are 17, you’ll need a parent’s permission to give blood.

 We have a special scholarship program for loyal high school donors.
 You can earn up to $500 to go towards the college of your choice.

 As a gift for your contribution, Marsh Regional Blood Center offers high school and college students the opportunity to wear a red hero cord at graduation – a chance to show others how much you’ve given back to our community.